 Dogs Victoria members who are registered breeders must comply with these and other laws relating to breeding and keeping to dogs, regardless of how often you breed.
 These include:

-As Dogs Victoria holds Applicable Organisation status, Dogs Victoria members are entitled to certain exemptions and discounted fees under local government local laws.
+As Dogs Victoria holds AO status, Dogs Victoria members are entitled to certain exemptions and discounted fees under local government local laws.
 These are:

 Each local government council or shire will have its own Domestic Animal Management Plan (DAMP), which cover issues such as: